al3xfulton/domain_enum/domain_enum.md

 ## Domain Basics

 ### Domain
-A domain is a structure which organizes network resources and users allowing for application of policy, authentication and sharing of data and resources.
+A domain is a structure which:
+- Organizes network resources and users
+- Allows for application of policy
+- Enables network level authentication
+- Enables sharing of data and resources

 ### Active Directory
 Active Directory (AD) is the standard windows directory service implementation which enables: